naoshibaikyu/superbuddn/epilogues/incorrect3.md

 Nadine Shocked: DID YOU ROB A BANK?!

-Kranion Angry: Oh, come on, Nadine, do you really think so little of me? (opens the bag as purple dye explodes on their face)
+Kranion Angry: Oh, come on, Nadine, do you really think so little of me? (opens the bag as purple dye explodes on his face)

 Nadine Annoyed: